hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/sanity.md

 assert p || q; is reported as a sanity violation if either p is true whenever the assertion is reached (in which case assert p; more clearly describes the situation) or if q is always true (in which case assert q; is a clearer alternative).

-## Redundant require checks
+# Redundant require checks

 The require redundancy sanity check highlights redundant require statements.
-A require is considered to be redundant if it does not rule out any {term}models <model> that haven't been ruled out by previous requires.
+A require is considered to be redundant if it does not rule out any models that haven't been ruled out by previous requires.

 For example, the require-redundancy check would flag the following rule: cvl rule require_redundant { uint x; require x > 3; require x > 2; assert f(x) == 2, "f must return 2"; }